-Finding how to motivate yourself (as a photographer), during a creative lull, can be hard to see and even harder to go looking for.
+Finding a good source of motivation for photographers in any creative lull can be hard to see and even harder to go looking for.

 We all suffer from creative blocks like writers and painters.
 Hopefully, this uplifting guide will give you the rocket fuel you need to jet set into a creative space – we can’t guarantee these awful puns will stop by the way!

 When you’re adapting to new situations don’t force yourself to be extra creative – just shoot.
 Take lots of pictures, recognise what is bad and what isn’t (based on what you feel good about).